 Team in Singida:

-Honorary Board members of CIP Singida: Samwel Mdungu, Lenatus Myovella, Ngasa Maliwa, Permenas Mashanjara
+Board members CIP Singida: Permenas Mashanjara (Chairman), Samwel Mdungu, Lenatus Myovella, Ngasa Maliwa.

-The Sister Cities & Regional Cooperation originated from the love of travel of Wilhelm Kaufmann and his daughter Eva Schröcksnadel.
-Driven by their initiative and with the support of the former mayor of Salzburg, Josef Reschen, the foundation for the Sister Cities Salzburg – Singida agreement was laid in 1984.
-The Regional Cooperation was founded in 1994.
+Salzburg – Singida was born out of the passion for travel of Wilhelm Kaufmann and his daughter Eva Schröcksnadel.
+Through their initiative and with the support of the then mayor of Salzburg, Josef Reschen, the foundation stone for the town twinning Salzburg – Singida was laid in 1984.
+In 1994 the foundation of the regional cooperation followed.

-Until her death in 2004 Eva Schröcksnadel – Mama Eva – was the driving force and good soul of SCSS.
-She used to travel to Singida at least once a year.
-Together with her Tanzanian partner Amos Maliwa (deceased in 2011) she campaigned for the people in Singida.
-Her seemingly endless commitment and her love for Africa have promoted the Sister Cities for 20 years.
+Eva Schröcksnadel – Mama Eva – was the driving force and soul of the association until her death in 2004.
+She traveled to Singida at least once a year.
+Together with the Tanzanian partner Amos Maliwa (deceased in 2011) she was committed to the people in Singida.
+Her seemingly inexhaustible labor and her love for Africa sustained and advanced the twinning for 20 years.

-Other founding members of the SCSS were Ilse Hanak, who was committed her entire life to the women of Africa, Herta Fuchslechner, formerly a nurse and world traveller who is actively involved from the beginning to the present and Vera Müller, who was a contributing member until her death in the year 2015.
+Other founding members were Ilse Hanak, who has been committed to the women of Africa her entire life, Herta Fuchslechner, former nurse and world traveler, who has been actively involved from the beginning until today, and Vera Müller, who was involved until her death in 2015.